ASCRees/TypeScript-Katas/README.md

 ## alphabet_number_kata

-> This function takes a string and return the position in the alphabet for each letter.
-It ignores anything that is not a letter from a to z.
+> This function takes a string and returns the position in the alphabet for each letter.
+It ignores anything that is not a letter.
+>
 > Calling the following :-
 >
 >      numberise("abcd efg %hi^ jk* lmn (opq) rstuv wxyz.")